NETWAYS/icingaweb2-module-perfdatagraphs/doc/03-Configuration.md

 Custom variables as dictionaries aren't available as in the DSL, thus to provide customvars for specific graphs you need to use the Director baskets.

-The module provides a few basic baskets to change the behaviour of graphs.
-These can be found in `templates/director`.
+The graphs module provides a few basic baskets to change the behaviour of graphs, those can be found in `templates/director`.

 Syntax of those baskets are pretty straight forward and can therefore be easily modified if needed.
 Copy the following example into a file, change the variables and names to your liking and import them via baskets.

 ```